tj/n/Readme.md

 * `HTTP_USER`: The username if the `PROJECT_URL` is protected by basic authentication
 * `HTTP_PASSWORD`: The password if the `PROJECT_URL` is protected by basic authentication
 * `PROJECT_VERSION_CHECK`: Many custom projects keep the same version number as the Node.js release they are based on, and maintain their own separate version in process.
 This allows you to define a JavaScript variable that will be used to check for the version of the process, for example: `process.versions.node`

+## Custom architecture

+By default `n` picks the binaries matching your system architecture, e.g. `n` will download 64 bit binaries for a 64 bit system.
+You can override this by using the `-a` or `--arch` option.

+Download and use latest 32 bit version of node:

+    $ n --arch x86 latest

+Download and use latest 32 bit version of iojs:

+    $ n io --arch x86 latest

 ## Details